-- COVID-19 can cause a headache. - Pain medicine: Give acetaminophen every 4 hours OR ibuprofen every 6 hours as needed.
+- Here are some tips on treating a headache: - Pain medicine: Give acetaminophen every 4 hours OR ibuprofen every 6 hours as needed.
 (See Dosage table.)
 Not needed for mild headaches. - Cold pack: Apply a cold wet washcloth or cold pack to the forehead for 20 minutes. - Massage: Stretch and massage any tight neck muscles.